 What Is A Clingy Boyfriend?

-‘Clingy’ is a term often used to describe someone who does not have clear boundaries and tends to get over-attached emotionally or even physically.
+If you are confused about what exactly clingy means in a relationship, it is a term often used to describe someone who does not have clear boundaries and tends to get over-attached emotionally or even physically.
 If your boyfriend is overly possessive, jealous (even of your non-romantic relationships), and irrationally insecure about your whereabouts, he is clingy.
-He may love you tremendously, but it is unhealthy to not give each other space to grow or be themselves.
+He may love you tremendously, but it is unhealthy to not give each other space to grow or be yourselves.

 A clingy boyfriend may become demanding and selfish, which can be exhausting for you in the long run.
 He may not want to make plans with other people and want to keep you for himself.
 There can be many reasons for such behavior, but it mainly stems from insecurity and a fear of abandonment.
 He probably has severe anxiety that you will leave him or the relationship will end.